QubesOS/qubes-doc/troubleshooting/out-of-memory.md

 sudo tune2fs -m 4 /dev/mapper/vg_dom0-lv_root
 ~~~

-1. Remove some unneeded files in dom0 home (if you have one, most likely no).
+1. Remove some unneeded files in dom0 home (if you have any, most likely no).